moondance-labs/tanssi-docs/node-operators/sequencers/operational-tasks/proxy-accounts.md

 ---
 title: Set Up a Sequencer Proxy Account
-description: Follow these step-by-step instructions to configure a proxy account to manage Sequencer activities on behalf of your primary block producer account.
+description: Follow these step-by-step instructions to configure a proxy account to manage sequencer activities on behalf of your primary sequencer account.
 icon: octicons-shield-lock-24
 ---